spiraldb/vortex/README.md

 Vortex provides the ability for each encoding to provide override the implementation of a compute function to avoid decompressing where possible.
 For example, filtering a dictionary-encoded UTF8 array can be more cheaply performed by filtering the dictionary first.

+Note that Vortex does not intend to become a full-fledged compute engine, but rather to provide the ability to implement basic compute operations as may be required for efficient scanning.

 ### Statistics